Classification and Checklist of Leeches (Phylum Annelida: Class Clitellata: Order Hirudinida) in North America north of Mexico

 Genus Motobdella Govedich, Blinn, Keim, & Davies, 1998

-Motobdella [= Erpobdellamontezuma (Davies, Singhal, and Blinn, 1985)
+Motobdella [= Erpobdellamontezuma (Davies, Singhal &Blinn, 1985)

-Motobdella sedonensis Govedich, Blinn, Keim, & Davies, 1998
+Motobdella sedonensis Govedich, Blinn, Keim & Davies, 1998

 Family Salifidae Johansson, 1910